Tanzania Itinerary: 2 Weeks

 Daily safari highlights:

-If interested, you can pay $50 to enter a “traditional” Maasai Tribe’s village.
+If interested, you can pay $50 to then enter a “traditional” Maasai Tribe’s village.
 We were matched up with a “guide” who showed us his hut, livestock, and chatted with us about his fascinating life story.
-While I question the authenticity of the experience, it seemed like an ethical visit and it was a unique experience and view into the life of the Maasai.

 Day 10: Arusha ⇒ Zanzibar Island (Matemwe)

-Settle in, and have dinner at the beachside Seles Bungalows (we preferred eating at Seles as it had good prices and a casual atmosphere).
+Arrive to Zanzibar after a 2 hour flight, and ride to your hotel.
+Settle in, and have dinner at the beachside Seles Bungalows (we preferred eating at Seles as it has good prices and a casual atmosphere).

 Our hotel, Villa Kiva at Matemwe Beach